The QW and QWE Conference events provided a valuable service to the worldwide software quality community for many years.

 As one of our Advisory Board Members commented, "QW/QWE provided a professional, peer-reviewed conference that was otherwise missing."
 Over those years we served over 15,000 people in the 20 Quality Week events we ran.

 What is the single ever-present reality where quality -- and possible lack of it -- has a over-reaching impact?
-Just as in the late 1990's through 2002 it was client-server software development, in the decade to come it is self-evident that the biggest need is for "Quality" will be in the internet.
-That's the area we'll be concentrating on in future Quality Week Conferences.
+Just as in the late 1990's through 2002 it was client-server software development, in the decade to come it became self-evident that the biggest need is for "Quality" will be in the internet.